dolfly/nmdb/doc/guide.rst

 For a very quick start, using a single host, you can do the following::

-  # dpmgr create /tmp/nmdb-db   # create the backend database
-  # nmdb -d /tmp/nmdb-db        # start the server
+  # nmdb -d /tmp/nmdb-db        # start the server, use the given database

 At this point you have created a database and started the server.
 An easy and simple way to test it is to use the python module, like this::